Skip to main content

 Account Groups associated with the Account, chosen from a list of all Account Groups created on the Account Groups page.
 An Account must be associated with at least one Account Group to send or receive files.

-This is a multi-select field that must reference already-created Account Group(s).No
+This multi-select field references already-created Account Group(s).No

 Credentials